Fleker/Gltn/_nightlies/docs/docs/05_User Interfacing/98_Miscellaneous Functions/00_Sync_Status.md

 ### Syncing
 If you want to look into the file's sync history, there are a few calls for getting and setting the status.
-This is viewed mainly using the main_Sync panel, but other applicaitons can be developed.
+This is viewed mainly using the main_Sync <a href='?Plugins/Panels_API'>panel</a>, but other applicaitons can be developed.

 ### Getting